probonopd/linuxdeployqt/README.md

 ## Installation

-* Get and build linuxdeployqt e.g., in Qt Creator 5.7
+* Get and build linuxdeployqt e.g., using Qt 5.7.0 (you could use this [Qt Creator AppImage](https://bintray.com/probono/AppImages/QtCreator#files) for this)

 ```
 sudo apt-get -y install git g++